mgaynor1/ENMCrashCourse/README.md

 I ended up creating a pipeline for investigating ecological niche, which I am continuously updating as I learn more.
 This can be used to address many question.

 Many of the presentations build upon the work of numerous past Soltis lab members, I list these members below but could be missing many that worked on this material before my time here.
 Contributions by others are indicated on each script and an incomplete list can be found below.
-This repository was made in conjunction with iDigBio.

 ## How to cite
 These scripts have not been published just yet, so if you intend to use them, please cite by linking the repository in your method section as github.com/mgaynor1/ENMCrashCourse.
 For example "Models were developed for each species following available scripts (github.com/mgaynor1/ENMCrashCourse)."
 Note, a modification comment is when code is completely rewritten but the general theme is followed.
-Adding your working directory, looping through multiple taxa, or minor edits to update code to the latest package versions are not modifications that make this work yours, make sure to cite your source! :)
+Adding your working directory, looping through multiple taxa, or minor edits to update code to the latest package versions are not modifications that make this work yours, make sure to cite your source!

 **In-prep publication:**
 Patten NN, Gaynor ML, Soltis DE, and Soltis PS.
 Geographic and Taxonomic Occurrence R-Based Scrubbing (gatoRs): An R package and reproducible workflow for processing biodiversity data. *In prep.*

-PS.
-Im currently a PhD student, please feel welcome to reach out if you want to collaborate.

 # Overview
 Note: Data Download, Data Cleaning + Georeferencing, Climatic Niche Processing, and Ecological Niche Modeling all have manual activities outside of R. These can all be found in the "Manual/" folder, while all R activities can be found in the "CrashCourse/" folder.